codbex/codbex.github.io/_posts/2024-09-11-deploy-codbex-products-on-snowflake.md

 1. Next, you can validate the connection to the Snowflake database

-   - Go to `Database` perspective by clicking on the corresponding button
+   - go to `Database` perspective by clicking on the corresponding button
      <a href="{{ site.baseurl }}/images/2024-09-11-deploy-codbex-products-on-snowflake/db-perspective.png" target="_blank">
         <img src="{{ site.baseurl }}/images/2024-09-11-deploy-codbex-products-on-snowflake/db-perspective.png" alt="db-perspective.png">
      </a>
-   - Select `SNOWFLAKE` datasource
+   - select `SNOWFLAKE` datasource
      <a href="{{ site.baseurl }}/images/2024-09-11-deploy-codbex-products-on-snowflake/snowflake-ds.png" target="_blank">
         <img src="{{ site.baseurl }}/images/2024-09-11-deploy-codbex-products-on-snowflake/snowflake-ds.png" alt="snowflake-ds.png">
      </a>
-   - Create a test table, insert data into it and select all entries
+   - create a test table, insert data into it and select all entries
      ```sql
      DROP TABLE IF EXISTS STUDENTS;